-MSCI - MSCI creates industry-leading, research enhanced solutions that investors use to gain insight into and improve transparency across the investment process.
+MSCI MSCI creates industry-leading, research enhanced solutions that investors use to gain insight into and improve transparency across the investment process.
 Every year MSCI provides rankings for corporations in a wide range of industries in order to grade companies on their ESG efforts.
-The Company has a MSCI rating of "AA".

-Sustainalytics - Sustainalytics' ESG Risk Ratings measure a company's exposure to industry-specific material ESG risks and how well a company is managing those risks.
+The Company has maintained an MSCI rating of "AA" since June of 2021.
+Sustainalytics Sustainalytics' ESG Risk Ratings measure a company's exposure to industry-specific material ESG risks and how well a company is managing those risks.
 This multi-dimensional way of measuring ESG risk combines the concepts of management and exposure to arrive at an assessment of ESG risk (i.e., a total unmanaged ESG risk score or the ESG Risk Rating) that is comparable across all industries.
 Sustainalytics' ESG Risk Ratings provide a quantitative measure of unmanaged ESG risk and distinguish between five levels of risk: negligible, low, medium, high and severe.
 The Company's current ESG risk rating by Sustainalytics is "Low Risk".
-Sustainalytics has rated the Company as the third highest achiever (i.e., lowest risk) out of 126 in the "precious metals industry" (2022) and second highest achiever (i.e., lowest risk) out of 99 in the "subindustry category - gold" (2022).

-World Gold Council - The Company is a member of the World Gold Council, a community of members in the gold industry who are committed to responsible corporate practices.
+World Gold Council The Company is a member of the World Gold Council, a community of members in the gold industry who are committed to responsible corporate practices.
 Members of the World Gold Council are required to commit to the council's Responsible Gold Mining Principles, which outline a number of corporate responsibility measures as they relate to ESG matters.
 As a royalty company that does not operate mines, the Company has agreed to endorse these principles and ensure that the Company's due diligence process reflects these commitments.
 The Company's existing portfolio of royalties already includes several projects owned and operated by World Gold Council members.
 The Responsible Gold Mining Principles cover the following key areas: ethical conduct; understanding impacts of mining; supply chain; health and safety; human rights and conflict; labour rights; working with communities; environmental stewardship; biodiversity, land use and mine closure; and water, energy, and climate change.

-UN Global Compact - The UN Global Compact aims to mobilize a global movement of sustainable companies and stakeholders by aligning their strategies and operations with the UN Global Compact's ten principles on human rights, labour, environment and anti-corruption.
+UN Global Compact The UN Global Compact aims to mobilize a global movement of sustainable companies and stakeholders by aligning their strategies and operations with the UN Global Compact's ten principles on human rights, labour, environment and anti- corruption.
 To further demonstrate the Company's commitment to incorporate the spirit of these ten principles into the Company's corporate strategies, policies and procedures, the Company joined the United Nations Global Compact in February 2020.
 As a member, the Company has committed to annual reporting of the Company's progress in aligning its operations and corporate strategy with the ten principles and to take actions that support broader UN goals.

-A more fulsome discussion on these and related matters can be found in the Sustainability Report which is available on the Company's website at www.sandstormgold.com.
-The Sustainability Report does not form part of, nor is it incorporated by reference into this Circular.
+A more fulsome discussion on these and related matters can be found in the 2023 Sustainability Report which is available on the Company's website at www.sandstormgold.com.
+The 2023 Sustainability Report does not form part of, nor is it incorporated by reference into this Circular.